CSClassroom/CSClassroom/README.md

 3. Install [Node.js](https://nodejs.org/en/download/package-manager/) 7 or higher.

-4. Rename appsettings.environment.json.example to appsettings.environment.json in both the Services/src/CSClassroom/CSClassroom.WebApp and Services/src/BuildService/BuildService.Endpoint folders, and complete the configuration.
+4. Copy appsettings.environment.json.example to appsettings.environment.json in both the Services/src/CSClassroom/CSClassroom.WebApp and Services/src/BuildService/BuildService.Endpoint folders, and complete the configuration.
+These files are ignored by source control.

 4. Pick an IDE before continuing: Visual Studio 2017 or Visual Studio Code.

-	**Visual Studio 2017**
+	### Visual Studio 2017

 	Visual Studio 2017 is a full IDE for Windows.
 Here are the instructions for obtaining and setting up Visual Studio 2017 to run this project.

 	1. Install [Visual Studio 2017](https://www.visualstudio.com/).
 Make sure to select the following in the installation options: